Project Management Methodologies and Frameworks – A Complete Guide

 - where you need to incorporate user feedback later down the road

 Critical chain project management (CCPM) helps project managers deliver timely and cost-effective projects by taking resource and task dependencies into account.
-It spots strategic points in a project schedule and inserts buffers to ensure that each project milestone is hit on time despite limited resources and project uncertainties.
+It spots strategic points in project scheduling and inserts buffers to ensure that each project milestone is hit on time despite limited resources and project uncertainties.

 The first step in identifying the critical chain is figuring out the critical path.
 Then, load resources along the critical path.
 This may or may not cause a change in the critical path depending on the resource crunch.